gaurav18/Dog-vision/README.md

 Since the most important step in a deep learning problem is getting the data ready (turning it into numbers), that's what we're going to start with.

-We're going to go through the following TensorFlow/Deep Learning workflow:
+We've gone through the following TensorFlow/Deep Learning workflow:

 1. Get data ready (download from Kaggle, store, import).